Great Birmingham Run

 The Great Birmingham Run is an annual half marathon road running event held in Birmingham, UK in October.
 Formerly known as the Birmingham Half Marathon, from 2011 it became part of the Great Run series of road races.

 Established in 2008, it incorporated the 2009 IAAF World Half Marathon Championships.
 The 2009 event was televised live on Sky Sports and between 2011 and 2016 the race was televised live in the United Kingdom by Channel 5.

 In 2019, the race distance was reduced to 11.07 miles due to a security alert close to Cannon Hill Park.

-The 2020 edition of the race was cancelled due to the COVID-19 virus.
+The 2020 and 2021 editions of the race was cancelled due to the COVID-19 virus.

+The race returned in 2022 with the date switched to May, with a 10k race held alongside the half-marathon.